The Best Call Forwarding Apps for Android [August 2020]

 Overall, Forward My Calls is a good application for those looking for basic functionality.
-Do note the app hasn’t been updated in over three years, so you shouldn’t expect to receive any future updates or bug fixes.
+Do note the app hasn’t been updated in over six years, so you shouldn’t expect to receive any future updates or bug fixes.
 Some users have also reported difficulties using the WiFi network functionality on newer phones that run Android Marshmallow or higher due to their Doze settings for putting the battery to sleep in disuse.
-But if you don’t care about added functionality, and you’re just looking for the bare minimum in applications, Forward My Calls is a great choice.
+But if you don’t care about added functionality, and you’re just looking for the bare minimum in applications, Forward My Calls is a solid choice.

 What’s cool about Remote Call Divert is how the actual setup differs from every other app on this list.
 Whereas most of these applications require you to first activate call forwarding on your primary phone before switching to your second, Remote Call Divert allows you to activate call forwarding using a text message from another phone.
 So if you left your phone somewhere but have a backup phone on you, you can activate your call forwarding without any major problems, so long as you’ve activated your password beforehand.

 The setup is relatively simple and explained in detail within the app itself.
 The app activates call forwarding on your phone remotely by using a password-protected text message that you send to your primary phone.
 Once your password is set up, send the message to your primary phone to begin using the code phrase “divert on [password] [number].”
 Once that’s been sent, your phone calls should be diverted to your secondary device.

 One negative mark on this: the app was only tested in Brazil, which means it isn’t perfect for US carriers.
 Still, it’s worth giving it a shot on your phone, since the app is a free download supported by ads.
 This one doesn’t offer an ad-free experience for a couple bucks, so you’ll have to put up with ads for the short time you’re using the program.
 Unfortunately, the app hasn’t been updated since April of 2018, which may mean it’s no longer actively being worked on.